jpritikin/coach/content/docs/staff/joshua/_index.md

 {{% details "Ph.D.
 Quantitative Psychology in 2016 from University of Virginia 🎓" %}}
 - See [NCBI](https://www.ncbi.nlm.nih.gov/sites/myncbi/1JSuQtfn5RykSS/bibliography/56367505/public/?sort=date&direction=ascending) for publications.
 {{% /details %}}

+## Endorsements

+I cannot solicit endorsements or testimonials from current clients, as it is considered a violation of ethical codes due to the potential for undue influence on vulnerable individuals.
+I hereby declare that I have not solicited the following reviews:

+- 2024 Dec 30: "I would recommend Joshua Pritikin" [Link](https://www.facebook.com/groups/381892294305724/posts/505489025279383/?comment_id=505680095260276)

 ## Silly Photos